waterstone15/flame-lib/README.md

 ### Delete

-To remove a record from your Firestore database, create a partial instance with just the `id` of the relevant model.
+To remove a record from your Firestore database, create an instance with just the `id` of the relevant model.

 ```javascript
 var john = Person.create({